Using the FAFSA Mobile App

 What’s really important?

-Is that each college student fills it out.
+The really important thing is that each college student fills it out!
 Financial aid is first come, first served.
 Millions of potential aid goes uncollected each year.
 Whether you use the mobile app or the “old fashioned” FAFSA webpage, just get it done.